brendanhay/brendanhay.github.io/_posts/2016-08-09-credentials.md

 -- HMAC SHA256 of the encrypted ciphertext. let (dataKey, hmacKey) = ByteString.splitAt (32 bytes) plaintextKey

--- A random nonce is generated to something about how this needs to be unique -- for each encryption input to the CTR operation. nonce      <- generateRandomBytes (16 bytes) ciphertext <- ctrCombine (AES256 dataKey) (IV nonce) plaintext digest     <- hmac hmacKey ciphertext
+-- A random IV is generated, this needs to be unique for each encryption -- input to the CTR operation. iv         <- generateRandomBytes (16 bytes) ciphertext <- ctrCombine (AES256 dataKey) iv plaintext digest     <- hmac hmacKey ciphertext

--- The following components are all stored in the storage backend, -- and are made available to the decryption routine. return ( nonce         -- The IV used to initialise the AES cipher.
+-- The following components are all stored in the storage backend, -- and are made available to the decryption routine. return ( iv            -- The IV used to initialise the AES cipher.
        , ciphertextKey -- The encrypted data key from generateDataKey.
        , ciphertext    -- The resulting encrypted ciphertext.
        , digest        -- A digest used to check ciphertext integrity.